 As a general rule, the dissolved oxygen level in a fish tank is recommended to be around 6-8 mg/L and 80-110% oxygen saturation.
 However, if the fish tank has anything above 115%, it can result in gas bubble disease in fish.
 So take the readings using a dissolved oxygen meter to see if you have too much oxygen in the fish tank.

-I recommend you to have a look at a dissolved oxygen meter like this one (available on Amazon) to take readings.
 If the reading stays in the recommended range, you are good to go and hopefully don’t have too much oxygen in the tank.

 Ask these questions to yourself: